dilipsundarraj1/Java-Training/chapter-3/README.md

 ### Comparing Characters

 -   All the characters will have a unicode character, which will be used while comparing the characters.
+-   Values of the unicode will be in the increasing order a - z anf A-Z.

 ```aidl
 public class CharacterComparison {